allaithsaad/gift_app_customer_version/README.md

 - Store all user data in local db.
 - login to app throw phone number .
 - Store productes data in local db .
+- allow user to select multy location to delivery.
+- allow user to edite location and It name .
 -